Mr-Smyth/circles/Testing.md

 ---

-## Test connection to Heroku.
+## :hammer:Test connection to Heroku.

 #### After the initial setup of the flask app, and adding the relevent enviroment variables, and deployment to Heroku i performed the following tests.

+* TEST:
-* TEST:	 Setup a base route and function and entered a simple return text "This is Circles".
+    * Setup a base route and function and entered a simple return text "This is Circles".
+* RESULT:
-* RESULT: * The result displayed as expected on the local development server.
+    * The result displayed as expected on the local development server.
 	* The result displayed as expected on the deployed site via Heroku.

 [Back to Index](#index)